coredns/coredns.io/content/middleware/auto.md

 +++
 title = "auto"
-description = "*auto* enables serving zone data from an RFC 1035-style master file which is automatically picked up from disk. " weight = 1 tags = [  "middleware" , "auto" ] categories = [ "middleware" ]
+description = "*auto* enables serving zone data from an RFC 1035-style master file which is automatically picked up from disk." weight = 1 tags = [ "middleware", "auto" ] categories = [ "middleware" ] date = "2017-07-27T12:53:47.832323"
-date = "2017-07-24T15:25:40+00:00"
 +++

 The *auto* middleware is used for an "old-style" DNS server.
 It serves from a preloaded file that exists